Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

      'Nav': <Mechanism(Nav)>,
      'Kv': <Mechanism(Kv)>}

-We can see the parameters of the mechanisms in the model with the :code:`params` attribute.
+We can see the parameters of the mechanisms with the :code:`params` attribute.

 .. code-block:: python